-Madisonville is a neighborhood on the northeast side of Cincinnati that’s rich with diversity in nearly every way.
+Madisonville is the perfect neighborhood for 500 Gardens for several reasons.
+It’s a neighborhood in the northeast side of Cincinnati that’s rich with diversity in nearly every way.
 The neighborhood has a mix of ethnicity, age, income and occupation.
 It is home to both young urban pioneers and families who have lived there since the 1880s.
 The large lots, historical roots in agricultural traditions and active community partners.

 Despite Madisonville’s vibrant mixture of age, ethnicity, income, and family origin, it carries a USDA Food Desert designation, fresh fruits and vegetables are not easily accessible within the community creating a particular hardship for those without the means of transportation.